Photo of a man kissing a woman's cheek

 If you’re the ALR, you can open an account if you are able to demonstrate that you have been designated as the Power of Attorney, Legal Guardian, or Conservator for the beneficiary.
 If the beneficiary is under the age of 18, the ALR may be a parent.

-Learn more about ALRs
+Learn More about ALRs

-Understanding ABLE benefits
+Understanding ABLE Benefits

 An ABLE account is a way to save for eligible disability-related expenses.
 If you’re receiving Supplemental Security Income (SSI), you can have up to $100,000 in an ABLE account without it counting towards the $2,000 asset limit.
 Remember, if you go over the SSI limit, you’ll still be eligible for all other benefits (like Medicaid) but your SSI will be suspended — resuming once your balance drops below the limit again.

-Eligible expenses
+Eligible Expenses

 Most costs related to living with a disability qualify, especially things that and are geared toward improving health, independence, and quality of life; some example categories include: